 Jocelyn Goldfein is a Managing Director at Zetta Venture Partners where she invests in the intelligent enterprise - early stage startups applying AI to solve business problems.
 She's particularly excited about the potential of AI to optimize infrastructure, security, supply chains, and worker productivity.
 Jocelyn is a widely recognized industry expert on product strategy, infrastructure, and organizational scale.
 Her career as an engineering leader spans from early-stage startups to high-growth.

-Michael White leads engineering for Caviar, Square’s food ordering platform.
-Prior to Caviar, he managed engineering teams building Square's payments, point of sale, and hardware products.
+Michael White leads engineering for Caviar, a service from DoorDash connecting hungry people with their favorite local restaurants.
+Prior to Caviar, he managed engineering teams building software for Square's payments, point of sale, and hardware products.
 Michael has a passion for building high-performing teams, helping small businesses grow, and enjoying craft cocktails.

 Mike Riccio is a Director at Google on an unannounced project.
 Prior to joining Google, Mike was the Senior Vice President of Engineering at Zoosk, where he led a migration from a monolithic application hosted in private data centers to a containerized set of cloud services, enabling continuous self-service code deployment for engineers.
 Prior to joining Zoosk, Mike served as the Vice President of Engineering and Architecture at the global interactive entertainment company Electronic Arts (EA).
 During his time at EA, Mike helped spearhead a radical shift in how EA’s customers accessed video games—the evolution from packaged goods to an always-on, cross-platform, social system.
 Before his time at EA, Mike provided architecture vision and leadership to various enterprises and co-founded Pogo.com, the top-ranked online casual game destination worldwide that was later acquired by EA.
 He has an MS in Information Networking and a BS in Applied Math and Computer Science from Carnegie Mellon University.
 Outside the office, Mike likes to tinker with home automation, play poker, and do all things Disney with his family.